cassiadev/life_model_average/README.md

-# now_merge_your_dance
+# lyferage

-A Flutter application to record the dance video along with the referenced one.
+A Flutter and AI application to explore the average lifestyles of people within specific categories.

 ## Getting Started